Quickstart — stand up a coalition

 - Integrators report

-citizen operator should have notified the coalition
+member operator should have notified the coalition

 operator.
 File an anomaly with them, publish a new